-- (2) A person referred to in subclause (1)(b) is permitted to enter Victoria if in transiting to Victoria the person: - (a) travelled directly from their place of departure to Victoria; and - (b) whilst in direct and short term transit to Victoria through a red or orange zone: - minimised contact with other persons (except in cases of emergency); and - (ii) did not enter or stay in any other vehicle or indoor space, except to the extent that such entry and stay was reasonable and necessary for the purpose of: - (A) departing for Victoria from an airport, seaport or railway station; or - (B) travel to Victoria on a plane, train or sea vessel; or - (C) accessing toilet and bathroom facilities; or - (D) paying for fuel; or - (E) purchasing essential items; or - (F) purchasing takeaway food or drink; or Note: the person must have purchased takeaway food and drink only and must have eaten or drank in that person's vehicle and not in any other vehicle or indoor place whilst in transit through a red zone or orange zone. - (G) accessing accommodation; and - (iii) practised physical distancing; and - (iv) kept detailed records of each place they stopped (including accommodation) in a red zone; and - (v) wore a face covering at all times in all: - (A) indoor public places; and - (B) outdoor public spaces (where it was not practicable to practise physical distancing); and - (C) vehicles, if the restricted person or prohibited person was in a vehicle with any other person (unless the other person ordinarily resides with the person),
+- (b) whilst in direct and short term transit to Victoria through an extreme risk zone, red zone or orange zone: - (i) minimise contact with other persons (except in cases of emergency); and - (ii) not enter or stay in any vehicle (other than the vehicle used for transit) or indoor space, except to the extent that such entry and stay was reasonable and necessary for the purpose of: - (A) departing for Victoria from an airport, seaport or railway station; or - (B) travel to Victoria on a plane, train or sea vessel; or - (C) accessing toilet and bathroom facilities; or - (D) paying for fuel; or - (E) purchasing essential items; or - (F) purchasing takeaway food or drink; or Note: the person must have purchased takeaway food and drink only and must have eaten or drank in the vehicle used for transit and not in any other vehicle or indoor space whilst in transit through an extreme risk zone, red zone or orange zone. - (G) accessing accommodation; and - (iii) practise physical distancing; and - (iv) keep detailed records of each place they stop (including accommodation) in an extreme risk zone or red zone; and - (v) wear a face covering at all times in all: - (A) indoor public places; and - (B) outdoor public spaces; and - (C) vehicles, if the restricted person or prohibited person is in a vehicle with any other person (unless the other person ordinarily resides with the person), unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person; and

-- unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person; and - (c) if applicable, wore a face covering at all times during any flight to Victoria unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person.
+(c) if applicable, wear a face covering at all times during any flight to Victoria unless, in accordance with the Directions currently in force, an exception from the requirement to wear a face covering applies to the person.